marcelpkg/hypixel-frag-bot/README.md

 # Notes
 If you are going to use this, please keep the credits in!

-CREDITS:
+# Credits
-uwuraven & oakb: testing out bot since i dont have an alt lunar breeze guild: for the idea
+uwuraven & oakb: providing alt and testing out bot since I don't have one. lunar breeze hypixel guild: for the idea!